-Calculate Startup Costs
+2. Calculate Startup Costs

 If you need to get outside financing for your startup, don’t forget to factor in those monthly loan payments (plus interest!) in your financial planning.

-Licensing and Legal
+4. Factor in Licensing and Legal

 Just like brick and mortar restaurants, there are myriad state, county, and city permits and licenses that you may need to operate a food establishment.
 First thing’s first — it’s a truck!
-So don’t forget to keep your registration up to date with your state’s Department of Motor Vehicles.
+So don’t forget to keep your vehicle registration up to date with your state’s Department of Motor Vehicles.

 You may also need a mobile food vendor permit.
 Check the requirements with your city and county.
 Some cities limit the number of mobile food vendor permits they’ll issue.
 So before you spend money on a truck, make sure you’ll be able to get it permitted!

 Your truck will also be subject to health inspections.
 This may require you to bring the truck to the city permitting office for an annual inspection.
-You may also need food handler certifications for the chef and cooks.
+You might also need food handler certifications for the chef and cooks.